Eggplant Chicken Pepper Salad

 - Wipe the skillet, add more oil and saute the onion until golden brown in color.
 Allow to cool.

 - Once the chicken is cooked, remove skin and bones and discard.
 Shred the chicken meat with two forks into smaller pieces.
-Tip: add noodles to the remaining broth and cook until al dante and you have a light noodle soup.
+Tip: add noodles to the remaining broth and cook until al dante and you have a bowl of light noodle soup.

 - Whisk the mayo, garlic and vinegar until smooth.